-The primary objective of the Africa Digital Policy Project’s research, Phase II of the IDRC funded cyberpolicy think tank, is to understand the nature and scale of digitalisation and datafication and the associated impacts.
-On this basis, the Project aims to develop governance frameworks to harness the benefits associated with global public good (such as Internet, cybersecurity and data) while preventing harms and mitigating the associated risks.
-By developing a much-needed evidence base, RIA will provide technical assistance and support to state and regional institutions, but also to other stakeholders, including civil society and the private sector, who are engaging in public interest global governance.
+The primary objective of the Africa Digital Policy Project’s research, phase 2 of the IDRC-funded cyberpolicy think tank, is to understand the nature and scale of digitalisation and datafication and the associated impacts.
+On this basis, the project aims to support the development of governance frameworks to harness the benefits associated with global public good (such as Internet, cybersecurity and data) while preventing harms and mitigating the associated risks.
+By developing a much-needed evidence base, RIA will provide technical assistance and support to state and regional institutions but also to other stakeholders, including civil society and the private sector, who are engaging in public interest global governance.
 This will provide the rational for global solidarity on the realisation of these digital public goods at the national level and in the global governance necessary to prevents harms.

 - policy suggestions that focus on the realisation of public goods at a national level for developing countries;

 - support the development of regional and continental digital policy and governance frameworks to mitigate risks, especially as large numbers of potentially marginalised people come online, which can be incorporated by both government and non-government implementers;

-- alternative regulatory mechanisms that enable the private delivery of public goods within our programmatic focal areas, and which can be implemented by states and the private sector.
+- develop alternative and effective regulatory mechanisms that enable the private delivery of public goods within our programmatic focal areas, and which can be implemented by states and the private sector.
 These should include the consideration of the demand-side valuation of digital public goods and not only the commercial supply side value which is used in the allocation of resources (such as spectrum or data);

 - policy interventions that could more equitably allocate resources (from spectrum to data) to ensure meaningful access to quality global public goods in the digital era at a national level;